 - In the credits scene, Ross and Joey fake this at the same restaurant hoping to score free crab cakes again.

 - Green Wing: At the end of season 2, Mac is supposed to meet Caroline at a train station, but at the last minute learns that he has terminal brain cancer, causing him to freak out and leave town without telling anyone.
 Caroline is left alone at the station until Guy, the third part of their Love Triangle, shows up.
 In the series finale, Mac returns to find Guy and Caroline are engaged, but after he's revealed that he's dying, he's the one who ends up marrying Caroline, with Guy's blessing.

-- Recent example on Home and Away: Nicole accidentally stands Liam up when her phone is broken thanks to a water fight.
+- Home and Away: Nicole accidentally stands Liam up when her phone is broken thanks to a water fight.